⚡ Electric Vehicles 🤖 Artificial Intelligence 🆕 March 2026 Update ✅ Verified March 2026

 Usable Range per Charge+12%

-Tesla AI BMS — Uses fleet-wide learning across millions of vehicles to continuously improve charging curve predictions for each individual battery chemistry.
+Tesla AI BMS — Uses fleet-wide learning across millions of vehicles to continuously refine charging curve predictions for each individual battery chemistry.
+Your car literally gets smarter about itself the more you drive it.

-CATL BMS AI — China’s largest battery maker now ships AI-native BMS with its Shenxing and Kirin batteries, offering 4C fast charging (10–80% in 10 minutes) without degradation.
+CATL BMS AI — China’s largest battery maker now ships AI-native BMS with its Shenxing and Kirin batteries, enabling 4C ultra-fast charging — 10 to 80% in roughly 10 minutes — without meaningful degradation.

-BYD Blade AI — BYD’s proprietary AI monitors blade battery cell health individually, enabling precise charge balancing that extends warranty periods to 8 years / 150,000 miles.
+BYD Blade AI — BYD’s proprietary AI monitors each blade battery cell individually, enabling precise charge balancing that supports warranty periods of 8 years and 150,000 miles.

 3